 I absolutely love that Salford Community Leisure are thinking outside the metaphorical box, and providing such a unique way for families to experience Theatre this Summer.
 It seems almost wrong somehow to waste the sunny days sitting inside a traditional theatre, so this is a brilliant twist, in my opinion!

-Do let me know if you’re planning on attending one of the open air shows – I’d love to know what you think of it.
+So let me know if you’re planning on attending one of the Open Air Theatre At Ordsall Hall – I’d love to know what you think of it.